We build custom software

 In Ontica there are no stairways to heaven to get a rise, and we don't participate or sub-contract by outsourcing.

 In almost 20 years we have been involved in several projects for different industries.
-We have built from accounting systems for banks to software for mines, hospitals or GLP distributors.
+From banking accounting systems to software for mining production, healthcare, GLP distributors or governments.

-From our experiences we have configured three software product lines that allow us to offer custom solutions with high quality, but in record implementation times, with low risk and cost.
+From our experiences we have configured three software product lines that allow us to offer custom solutions with the same high quality, but in record implementation times, with lower risk and cost.

 Only if you develop and design verified code you will be able to automate the tests.
 We present you a set of useful rules used by the software engineers in Google to guarantee that everybody develops verified code.